-- 5.19 In relation to site allocations for the Key Rural Centre of Ratby, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 75 houses - Ensure there is a range of employment opportunities - Implement the strategic green infrastructure network - Address the existing deficiencies in the quality and quantity of green spaces; and - Deliver improvements to the quality of Ferndale Park Outdoor Facilities - 5.20 The residual minimum housing requirement for Ratby, as of 1 October 2013 has been met and as such no sites are required to be allocated for residential development in Ratby.
-Further information on residential commitments can be found in the Site Selection Justification Paper. - 5.21 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
-This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under policy DM8 compared to the 2001 Local Plan.
+- 5.20 In relation to site allocations for the Key Rural Centre of Ratby, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 75 houses; - Ensure there is a range of employment opportunities; - Implement the strategic green infrastructure network; - Address the existing deficiencies in the quality and quantity of green spaces; and - Deliver improvements to the quality of Ferndale Park Outdoor Facilities. - 5.21 The residual minimum housing requirement for Ratby, as of 1 September 2014 has been met and as such no sites are required to be allocated for residential development in Ratby.
+Further information on residential commitments can be found in the Site Selection Justification Paper. - 5.22 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
+This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under Policy DM8 compared to the 2001 Local Plan.
 Identified deficiencies will be addressed through the plan period primarily through developer open space contributions.
-Ferndale Park forms one of these allocations to be safeguarded and improved. - 5.22 The Core Strategy requires a range of employment opportunities within Hinckley and Bosworth.
+Ferndale Park forms one of these allocations to be safeguarded and improved. - 5.23 The Core Strategy requires a range of employment opportunities within Hinckley and Bosworth.
 This has been ensured through identification of sites, evidenced by the Employment Land and Premises Review and through the protection of allocated employment sites through Policy DM19.
-Additional employment provision will be supported in line with policy DM20. - 5.23 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 5.24 The Site Allocations and Generic Development Control Policies Preferred Options DPD identified the allocation of two allotment sites, these were: - RAT16 South of Markfield Road; and - RAT17 Land off Stamford Street - 5.25 During the preferred options consultation, the landowner of these sites submitted representations objecting to the allocation of these sites which means that they are not deliverable.
+Additional employment provision will be supported in line with Policy DM20. - 5.24 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 5.25 The Rothley Brook Meadow Green Wedge is located to the south of Ratby.
+The Green Wedge Review (2011) recommends that the pockets of land between Ratby and the M1 should be removed as they do not meet the green wedge requirement and these have been translated through a boundary amendment.
+Policy 9 of the Core Strategy sets out the policy relating to the Green Wedge and the boundary can be found on the Policies Map. - 5.26 The Site Allocations and Generic Development Control Policies Preferred Options DPD identified the allocation of two allotment sites, these were: - RAT16 South of Markfield Road; and - RAT17 Land off Stamford Street.

+- 5.27 During the preferred options consultation, the landowner of these sites submitted representations objecting to their allocation which means that they are not deliverable.
 They have therefore not been carried forward into this Pre-Submission document.
 The delivery of new allotment provision in Ratby has however been maintained through the allocation of RAT05.
-This site was submitted during the Preferred Options consultation for use as allotments and will be safeguarded for this use under policy DM8.

-5.26 In line with Core Strategy Policy 8: Key Rural Centres Relating to Leicester, the following designations are proposed for Ratby (See Ratby Pre-Submission Draft Map).
+This site was submitted during the Preferred Options consultation for use as allotments and will be safeguarded for this use under Policy DM8. - 5.28 In line with Core Strategy Policy 8: Key Rural Centres Relating to Leicester, the following designations are proposed for Ratby.